Scissors modes in generalized Gross-Pitaevskii equations

 The derivations presented above rely on a linear approximation.
 To explore the scissors mode beyond this regime, we now turn to a numerical study of the system.
 The aim of this subsection is to identify and understand deviations from the scissors‑mode behavior predicted by our analytical results.
 We focus specifically on the LHY liquid ($\gamma=3$), which remains far less studied than the standard Gross–Pitaevskii equation.
 However, for the convenience of the reader, we present the frequency of the breathing mode as well as the dynamics of $\langle xy\rangle$ for the standard GPE ($\gamma=2$) in the Appendix.

 To carry out the numerical calculations, we solve the generalized GPE using the split‑step Crank–Nicolson method.
-Our numerical code is based on a modification of the open‑source software described in Ref.~\cite{kumar2015}, which we have adapted in our previous work~\cite{Shukla2024}. { Some additional calculations were performed using standard split-step Fourier method.} Our numerical simulations are performed for ${}^{87}$Rb atoms assuming $\omega_x=2\pi \times 110$~Hz, $\omega_x=\sqrt{1.3}\,\omega_z$, $\omega_y=\sqrt{0.7} \omega_x$, and $a_{12}=100$ $a_0$, where $a_0$ is the Bohr radius. {To present our results in dimensionless units, we introduce the frequency $\Omega_0=\omega_z$ to set the units.
+Our numerical code is based on a modification of the open‑source software described in Ref.~\cite{kumar2015}, which we have adapted in our previous work~\cite{Shukla2024}. { Some additional calculations were performed using standard split-step Fourier method.} Our numerical simulations are performed for ${}^{87}$Rb atoms assuming $\omega_z=2\pi\times 110$~Hz, $\omega_x=\sqrt{1.3}\,\omega_z$, $\omega_y=\sqrt{0.7}\, \omega_z$, and $a_{12}=100$ $a_0$, where $a_0$ is the Bohr radius. {To present our results in a dimensionless form, we use the frequency $\Omega_0= \omega_z$ to set the units.
 The corresponding unit of time, $T_{\mathrm{trap}} = \frac{2\pi}{\Omega_0 }$, is $T_{\mathrm{trap}} \approx 9.09 \textrm{ms}$.} These parameters represent some generic cold-atom experiment without having a particular experimental setup in mind.